dwanneruchi/flask_tutorial/README.md

 Miguel mentions these are not natively supported, so we can use whatever we want (to an extent)

-### Connecting with Heroku:
+### Connecting with Heroku: This one took me awhile

-Okay, this was a bit of a pain for me.
+Okay, this was a bit of a pain for me because I am using Ubuntu 16.04 through WSL (Info: https://docs.microsoft.com/en-us/windows/wsl/install-manual).
 There are some very helpful resources, but here are the steps I took:

-- Make sure you are working in a git repo; also need to have the heroku CLI working (info here: )
+- Make sure you are working in a git repo for your flask app; also need to have the heroku CLI working (info here: https://devcenter.heroku.com/articles/heroku-cli)

+- your flask app (the .py) needs to be in the root of your directory (otherise Heroku can't find your build type).
+I think you can also just provide a `.txt` file with versioning info as well (`runtime.txt`).
+Much better info on general set-up is here: https://github.com/heroku/python-getting-started

 - create heroku app: `heroku create djw-microblog`

-- then need to add a git remote: `git:remote -a djw-microblog`
+- then need to add a git remote: `heroku git:remote -a djw-microblog`

 - should see info on heroku when you run `git remote -v`

+- Push updates to heroku: `git push heroku master`

+- A few other things we need:
+    - Add a `Procfile` -  this is going to tell Heroku how to execute the application.
+For this simple application we just provide info on web stuff, run db update, flask translate, then start the server (gunicorn microblog:app)

+    - THe folllowing needs to happen for the flask command to work: `heroku config:set FLASK_APP=microblog.py`

+- Anytime we make an update and want to redeploy we just run `git push heroku master`

+- Where can I view the site? https://djw-microblog.herokuapp.com/

 ### config.py